How to Borrow Books and More

 You can place a reserve request on library items if:

--You want to request delivery of a book from the Sawmill or N4Cs libraries to your next bookmobile stop.
+-You want to request delivery of a book from the County Library or the N4Cs Library to your next Bookmobile stop.

--You want to request that a book be pulled from the bookmobile for pickup at the Sawmill or N4Cs libraries.
+-You want to request that a book be pulled from the Bookmobile for pickup at the County Library or the N4Cs Library.

 -A book is checked out and you would like to be next in line when it is returned.
 It will be delivered to your regular pickup location.

-You can place reserve requests in the online catalog by clicking the ‘Reserve’ button.
+You can place reserve requests in the online catalog by clicking the ‘Reserve’ button – make sure you see the note that your reserve was successful.
 You can also request reserves by phone or email.